Akhaa Ahli Aley FC

-Akhaa have played in the Lebanese Premier League since 2010–11 season, after gaining promotion from the Lebanese Second Division.
-They won the Lebanese Challenge Cup in 2022.
+Akhaa Ahli Aley won the Lebanese Challenge Cup in 2022.
 The club is supported by the Lebanese MP Arkram Chehayeb, who was the key person to ratify the merging of the two clubs Ahli and Akhaa in the city of Aley.

 History

 Origins: Akhaa and Ahli

 Akhaa was first founded in 1962 by Adel Baz, who led the club till the early 1980s amid the Lebanese Civil War.
 The club obtained its license in 1966 and was close to promotion in 1971, failing to reach the Lebanese Premier League in the last match.
 The club halted its activities in 1982 during the Lebanese war and resumed in 1989.

 Ahli Club was established in the 1970s by Ahmad Radwan, an educator and the owner of a school in Aley.
 Ahli Club obtained its license later and joined the Lebanese Third Division in 1987.
 Various players who would go on to play in the Lebanese Premier League played for Ahli Club, such as Walid Zeineddine, Fouad Sayegh, Riad Al Halabi, Yazeed Halimi and others.
 Ahli Club was ranked first in the American University of Beirut Football Cup twice in a row, in 1987 and 1988.